metal-stack/docs/docs/src/installation/troubleshoot.md

 ### In the mini-lab the control-plane deployment fails because my system can't resolve api.0.0.0.0.xip.io

-The control-plane returns an error like this:
+The control-plane deployment returns an error like this:

 ```
 deploy-control-plane | fatal: [localhost]: FAILED! => changed=false